egerber/react-d3-dash/README.md

 # react-d3-dash
 React-d3-dash is a library for building dashboard to visualize your data using ReactJS and D3.

-React-monitor-dashboard provides UI components out of the box to visualize various data-types but allows to extend more chart invididual chart types.
+React-d3-dash provides UI components out of the box to visualize various data-types but allows to extend more chart invididual chart types using D3.

 ## Features
 - Grid based layout